 “Details and data are being made available to the Argentinian authorities to support the search operations that are underway,” the organization said.

-Balbi said teams have been searching for the missing submarine in waters of the San Jorge Gulf, about 430 kilometers (268 miles) from the coast.
+Balbi said six teams were currently searching for the missing submarine in waters of the Gulf of San Jorge, about 430 kilometers (268 miles) from the coast.
 The depth of the ocean varies considerably there, ranging from 200 to 2,000 meters, he said.

 There was no evidence of any attack and no information on the cause of the noise, Balbi said.

 Balbi said during a Wednesday news conference that there had been “no type of contact, not passive nor active,” with the submarine since November 15 and that the search was “in the critical phase.”

 No contact since November 15

 A spokesman for the UK Ministry of Defense confirmed Thursday that a Royal Air Force C-130 aircraft had landed in Argentina and was now a part of the search, as was a Voyager, a refueling aircraft that helps searches go on longer.

 It appeared to be the first time since the Falklands conflict in 1982 that an RAF plane had landed in Argentina, although the UK Ministry of Defense would only characterize it as the first time in a “very long time.”
 The Royal Navy’s ice-patrol ship, HMS Protector, had already joined the search.